All case studiesThe overnight tracking desk, covered

 Dana R.VP Operations, logistics brokerage

 An illustrative workflow based on real product mechanics.
-Tool names and cadence reflect how a droid actually schedules tasks and calls connected apps; operational figures are directional.
+Tool names and cadence reflect how scheduled tasks and connected apps work together; operational figures are directional.

 Run this workflow yourself.

-Copy the brief below and paste it to your droid.
+Copy the brief below and paste it into Unify.
 It’ll walk you through the prerequisites, connect what it needs, and stand the workflow up with you.

 Workflow brief